zhdo1983/IMP-PLAYER/README.md

 Configure your Navidrome server address and API credentials.

+### 🔨 Building with PlatformIO
+This project uses **PlatformIO** for advanced memory and library management.

+1. Clone the repository.
+2. Open the folder in VS Code with the PlatformIO extension installed.
+3. The `platformio.ini` will automatically handle dependencies (Audio, U8g2, ArduinoJson, etc.).
+4. Click **Upload** to flash the ESP32-WROOM.

 ## 🔌 Hardware & PCB Design

 The project includes complete hardware design files, allowing you to build your own IMP-PLAYER.